wlangera/gcube-bcubed-hack/paper.md

 **3. Grid designation process**

-This function was already developed by the first author before the hackathon, but is given here for the sake of completeness.
+This function was already developed by the first author before the hackathon started, but is given here for the sake of completeness.

 ``` r
 grid_designation(